An overexcited dog or puppy can be very nerve-wracking for every dog owner. It is really hard for

 If you cannot avoid the situation, desensitize your puppy by giving him plenty of treats before barking occurs.

 If your puppy is constantly barking, teach him the commands “speak” and “quiet”.
-Every time your dog barks, tell him “speak” and reward him for that.
+Every time your dog barks, tell him to “speak” and reward him for that.

 Once he has learned that speak means barking, you can then teach him the command “quiet”.